realXtend/doc/arch_article/simple2.rst

 Sirikata communities to address the trust and scalability issues.
-OpenSimulator is already used to host large grids by numerous people, and the architecture in Sirikata seems promising for the long run [sirikata-scaling] [sirikata-scaling2].
-Also the recent scalability work by Intel research, on top of Opensimulator, can hopefully be either easily be ported to the Tundra server or utilized for realXtend as is by using Opensimulator as the server for large deployments on server farms.
-[ADD REF AND EXPLAIN MORE].
+OpenSimulator is already used to host large grids by numerous people, and the architecture in Sirikata seems promising for the long run [sirikata-scaling]_ [sirikata-scaling2]_.
+Also Intel research has recently demonstrated how multiple servers can be used to host a single scene for thousands of interacting users, using Opensimulator [intel-distributedscene]_.
+We will see whether that design can be either easily be ported to the Tundra server or better utilized for realXtend as is by using OpenSimulator.

 .. javascript sandbox challenge here?